Client profitability analysis for service firms: How to find the projects that are quietly losing money

 These patterns only become visible when you analyze enough engagements to see trends.
 A single unprofitable project could be a matter of bad luck.
 Ten unprofitable projects of the same type suggest a pricing or scoping problem with that service.

 1. Direct labor costs by engagement.
 This is the foundation.
 You need to know how many hours each team member spent on each client and what those hours cost you.
-Not the billing rate, the cost rate: salary plus benefits plus payroll taxes divided by available hours.
+Not the billing rate: the cost rate is salary plus benefits plus payroll taxes divided by available hours.

 If your time tracking does not support engagement-level reporting, or if consultants do not log time accurately, you cannot calculate direct labor cost by client.
 The time data is the non-negotiable starting point.